 from spending Hit Dice

-from finishing a long rest
+and no hit points from finishing a long rest

 At the end of each long rest